-* 1962, Mexico City
+* 1962, Jalapa, Mexico

-From 1981 to 1984, Gabriel Orozco studied at the Escuela Nacional de Artes Plásticas, Universidad Nacional Autónoma de Mexico UNAM, and from 1986 to 1987 at the Círculo de Bellas Artes in Madrid, Spain.
-By the early 1990s, he was gaining notoriety in the international art scene.
-Working in drawing, photography, sculpture, and installation, Orozco utilizes materials and circumstances of his everyday encounters and routines.
-Playing with ideas of accessibility, Orozco’s work revolves around various repeating themes, exploring materials in a way that allows the viewer’s imagination to discover creative associations between aspects of everyday life that are often overlooked or ignored.
+«During the 1990s, Gabriel Orozco developed a solid body of work –writes María Minera, Mexican art critic– both in the precise and concise way he dealt with his subject matters and for these subjects themselves: rare and powerful.
+Thus, his reputation as an artist with an acute puissance for the formal , was rapidly established; as well as his bold and innovative understanding of the limits of sculpture –a bordering notion in which sculpture is reduced to its more immediate expression, left, at times, on the verge of extinction.» Working in drawing, photography, sculpture, and installation, Orozco draws from everyday materials and circumstances from his own encounters and routines.
+Playing with ideas of accessibility, his work revolves around recurrent themes and explores materials in a way that allows the viewer’s imagination to discover creative associations between aspects of everyday life that are often overlooked or ignored.
 From the very beginning of his career, Orozco’s nomadic lifestyle had an effect on both the production and the aesthetic of his work.
 His lack of a primary “home base” lent a more fluid aspect to his production, allowing for the growth of a rich heteronomy of materials and themes marked by a conceptual openness to spontaneity and circumstance.
 It is difficult to describe Orozco’s work in terms of a physical product because he is more interested in questions than statements, emphasizing the potential in mutating materials, forms, and meanings.

-Gabriel Orozco has been the recipient of many awards, including: the REDCAT Award, by the Roy and Edna Disney/CalArts Theater (REDCAT), Los Angeles in 2015; The Cultural Achievement Award granted by The Americas Society in 2014; in 2012 he was decorated as an Officier des Arts et des Lettres by the French Cultural Ministry; in 2006, he was the recipient of the German Blue Orange Prize granted by the German bank alliance Deutsche Volksbanken and Raiffeisenbanken of Germany.
+Gabriel Orozco has been the recipient of many awards, including: the REDCAT Award by REDCAT CalArts' downtown center for contemporary arts, Los Angeles (2015); the Cultural Achievement Award granted by The Americas Society (2014); in 2012 he was decorated as an officier des Arts et des Lettres by the French Ministry of Culture; in 2006, he received the Blauorange Kunstpreis granted by the Deutsche Volksbanken und Raiffeisenbankende.